aralroca/aralroca.com/posts/do-all-roads-lead-to-rome.md

 ## Only one configuration file

-Right now we need to configure too many tools for a simple feature, for example, to work with absolute imports you need to configure ESLint, TS and also Webpack!
+Right now we need to configure too many tools for a simple feature, for example, to work with absolute imports you need to configure ESLint, TS and also webpack!

 <figure align="center">
  <img src="/images/blog-images/config-duplication.png" alt="Config duplication" class="center transparent" />